 Who qualifies for this relief?

 You may qualify for this relief if you have been unemployed for 12 months or more.
-During those 12 months, you must have received one of the following as set out on the Department of Employment Affairs and Social Protection (DEASP) website:
+During those 12 months, you must have received one of the following as set out on the Department of Social Protection (DSP) website:

 - Crediting PRSI Contributions